 Types of Binding

-- Note: You can only trade this gear to players who were grouped with you when you actually picked up the individual item.
+Note: You can only trade this gear to players who were grouped with you when you actually picked up the individual item.
 If someone joined for only part of the dungeon, or disconnected from the game at some point, you’ll only be able to trade them gear you picked up when they were actually present

-Most other gear is Bind on Equip; you’re free to give it away, but as soon as you equip the item it will bind
+Other gear is Bind on Equip; you’re free to give it away, but as soon as you equip the item it will bind

-Other Gear Specifications
+Other Gear Specs

 This section will explain other aspects of your gear like Traits, Enchantments, and Quality